Scope

 On-programme:

-Discretionary Bursary Fund
+Discretionary Bursary fund:

 Learn Devon may be able to offer help to learners who face the greatest financial barriers to participation.
 This includes the costs of transport, meals, books and equipment.
-The fund is administered in accordance with Learn Devon 16-19 Discretionary Bursary Fund Policy and Procedures and managed by the Business Support Team Leader.
+The fund is administered in accordance with Learn Devon 16-19 Discretionary Bursary Fund Policy and Procedures and managed by the Operations Team Leader.
 This fund is not available to learners who are not recorded on the ILR.

 Safeguarding